 Our Northern Beaches are linked to the rest of the city by only 3 access points (Spit Bridge, Roseville Bridge and Mona Vale Rd) making it a little secluded from the rest of our metropolis ensuring its unique culture remains.
-The area or peninsular is a treat with beautiful beaches and bush, pure water and air so clean you need to breathe it to believe it.
+This northern sydney peninsular is a treat with sandy foreshores, beautiful bush, pure water and air so clean you need to breathe it to believe it.

 Asking which of our beaches is best is possibly only a question for people who have not visited the area.
 Some beaches are better for surfing such as Long Reef with its great break, others are sheltered for swimming such as Freshwater and whilst some are relatively secluded, beaches like Manly and Dee Why have restaurants and cafes overlooking them.

 In addition to the surf side beaches, the area is known for its splendid waterways and offers a lake, 2 lagoons and 2 major waterways in the form of Pittwater and Sydney Harbour.

 The Northern Peninsula is synonymous with water activities.
 It boasts 30 kilometres of beautiful golden sandy beaches and picture perfect scenery.
 From the Norfolk pine fringed Manly beach-side to the palm trees of Palm Beach, the area is a recreational heaven.
 You will pass sparkling waterways where boats bob up and down in the calm sparkling waters.
 Moreover, people swim, surf, body surf, snorkel, sail, kayak, windsurf, boat and fish throughout the area.
 Furthermore, many people jog, run and cycle taking in the area’s clean salted air.
 What’s more, surf life savers patrol every major Sydney beach.